BranislavBeno/Book-Library-Service/README.md

 #### API description
 Following endpoints are available for usage:

-- **GET /api/v1/books/all?page={pageNumber}** - returns required page from list of all books or empty list when no book was found.
+- **GET /api/v1/books/all?page={pageNumber}** - returns required page from a list of all books or empty list when no book was found.
-- **GET /api/v1/books/available?page={pageNumber}** - returns required page from list of available books or empty list when no book was found.
+- **GET /api/v1/books/available?page={pageNumber}** - returns required page from a list of available books or empty list when no book was found.
-- **GET /api/v1/books/borrowed?page={pageNumber}** - returns required page from list of borrowed books or empty list when no book was found.
+- **GET /api/v1/books/borrowed?page={pageNumber}** - returns required page from a list of borrowed books or empty list when no book was found.
-- **POST /api/v1/books/add** - adds new book into library.
+- **POST /api/v1/books/add** - adds a new book into the library.
 > Input is validated.
 Book author can't be empty.
 Book name can't be empty or longer than 15 signs.

-  Request body example for new book adding:
+  Request body example for a new book adding:
   ```json
   {
      "name": "My memories",